 If a student is absent from the regular examinations for the Semester, he will be given an opportunity to make up the examination, provided his excuse for absence is accepted by the Faculty.
-A charge of one dollar will be made for each examination.
+A charge of one dollar will be made for each examination, but the total charge shall not exceed five dollars.